-International output benchmarks for all public health laboratories are captured by the Canadian Public Health Laboratory Network (CPHLN).
-The BC Public Health Microbiology & Reference Laboratory is responsible in British Columbia for these core functions:
+International output benchmarks for all public health laboratories are captured by international baseline standards.
+The BC Public Health Microbiology & Reference Laboratory is responsible to carry out these core functions:

 - Communicable disease surveillance prevention and control